zephyrproject-rtos/zephyr/doc/kernel/data_passing/fifos.rst

 A fifo must be initialized before it can be used.
 This sets its queue to empty.

-Fifo data items must be aligned on a 4-byte boundary, as the kernel reserves the first 32 bits of an item for use as a pointer to the next data item in the queue.
+FIFO data items must be aligned on a 4-byte boundary, as the kernel reserves the first 32 bits of an item for use as a pointer to the next data item in the queue.
 Consequently, a data item that holds N bytes of application data requires N+4 bytes of memory.